Cam Escoffery, PhD, MPH, CHES

 cescoff@sph.emory.edu

-Dr. Escoffery is an Associate Professor in the Department of Behavioral Sciences and Health Education at the Rollins School of Public Health (RSPH) of Emory University.
+Dr. Escoffery is a Professor in the Department of Behavioral, Social and Health Education Sciences at the Rollins School of Public Health (RSPH) of Emory University.
 She holds a MPH in Health Promotion and Education and PhD in Health Promotion and Behavior with a concentration in Instructional Technology.
-She has 24 years of experience in designing multimedia-based curriculum and technology-based intervention programs, program evaluation, cancer prevention and control, and implementation science.
+She has 29 years of experience in designing technology-based intervention programs, chronic disease prevention and self-management, cancer prevention and control, and implementation science.
 She has developed intervention materials for an Internet smoking cessation program funded by NIDA, a web-based epilepsy self-management program (WebEASE), and a mindfulness intervention for depression among people with epilepsy, Project UPLIFT, funded by CDC.
-She also has led the development of the Adult Epilepsy Self-Management Scale (AESMMI-65) is a 65-item scale that assesses the frequency of use of epilepsy self-management behaviors through the MEW Network.
+She also has led the development of the Adult Epilepsy Self-Management Scale (AESMMI) is a 65-item or 38 item scale that assesses the frequency of use of epilepsy self-management behaviors through the MEW Network.
+In past cycles of the MEW Network, she has implemented and evaluated a replication study of the HOBSCOTCH program in Georgia.